-In the Marshalls, Amphiprion perideraion lives almost exclusively in Heteractis magnifica, although we have rarely seen single small individuals in Heteractis crispa or Stychodactyla mertensii.
+In the Marshalls, Amphiprion perideraion lives almost exclusively in Radianthus magnifica, although we have rarely seen single small individuals in Radianthus crispa or Stychodactyla mertensii.
 These clowns can be found throughout the atoll, but are more common on lagoon reefs and some pinnacles.
 They are very photogenic, and we had a difficult time deciding which pictures to use.
 Often they are even more visually striking when the anemones bleach out, which can happen from elevated water temperatures.

 This one is sharing its anemone with at least a couple of shrimp, Ancylomenes tosaensis.